MyTDT-Mysoft/COCO-FastLoader/README.md

 # COCO-FastLoader
-COCO Loader trouch Audio sound card... to achieve rates over 1600 bytes/s (normal) and over 3200 bytes/s (double clock) (increases even more with compression)
+COCO Loader trough Audio sound card... to achieve rates over 1600 bytes/s (normal) and over 3200 bytes/s (double clock) (increases even more with compression)

-Compiling:
+## Compiling:

-  To compile it you need freebasic installed... (preferable 32bit) and may need LibAO or OpenAL installed to get sound for linux...
+  To compile it you need freebasic installed... (preferable 32bit) and may need LibAO, OpenAL or PortAudio installed to get sound for linux...
-  (i'm having bad results with those under 64bit right now)
+  (i'm having bad results with LibAO,OpenAL under 64bit right now)

   and so compiling is trivial...

-  fbc FastLoad.bas
+  `fbc FastLoad.bas`

   ...or in case you want to use GCC backend

-  fbc -gen gcc -O 3 -asm intel FastLoad.bas
+  `fbc -gen gcc -O 3 -asm intel FastLoad.bas`

-  optionally one of these can be defined with -d name to force a specific backend
+  optionally one of these can be defined with `-d name` to force a specific backend

-  sndforce_mmsystem  (win32 only)
+  * sndforce_mmsystem  (win32 only)
-  sndforce_libao
+  * sndforce_libao
-  sndforce_openal
+  * sndforce_openal
-  sndforce_portaudio
+  * sndforce_portaudio

-  example: fbc FastLoad.bas -d sndforce_libao
+  example: `fbc FastLoad.bas -d sndforce_libao`

   would force LibAO to be used as sound backed (requiring LibAO.dll on windows)

-Usage:
+## Usage:

-  FastLoad -h
+  `FastLoad -h`

   to get a list of possible options.... the format of options is always -O# where "O" is the option char (case insensitive) and # is a single digit number for options that require a parameter

-  FastLoad -p file.bin
+  `FastLoad -p file.bin`

   would start loading file.bin trough the sound card...

-  FastLoad -p -w file.bin
+  `FastLoad -p -w file.bin`

   would load file.bin trough the sound card... and generate a file.bin.wav -w can be used alone to just generate it...